 Weis Markets – A Company Overview

 Weis Markets is one of those long-standing grocery chains that’s been around forever but still feels super local.
 It started way back in 1912 and has grown to run more than 190 stores across Pennsylvania, Maryland, New Jersey, New York, West Virginia, Delaware, and Virginia.
 Even though they’re a regional chain, they’re still big enough to offer real career paths and job stability.
 Whether you’ve been shopping there your whole life or just discovered them, they’ve built a reputation for solid service, clean stores, and competitive prices.
+Additionally, they have full-service pharmacies, their own distribution centers, bakery and deli operations, and even a corporate team that handles everything from HR to digital marketing.

 Types of Weis Jobs